 5- What’s the uniqueness of the Chinese wine market?

-Many local customers buy wines not because they want to enjoy the wines but because they need the wines; there are definitely reasons behind this while the result is price, labels, and marketing become far more important than the quality and sincerity of the wine itself when they are considered as goods to purchase; therefore, the market is more commercial but less sincere, easier to find very cheap or very expensive but hardly moderate decent selections.
+Many local customers buy wines not because they want to enjoy the wines but because they need the wines; there are definitely reasons behind this the result is price, labels, and marketing become far more important than the quality and sincerity of the wine itself when they are considered as goods to purchase; therefore, the market is more commercial but less sincere, easier to find very cheap or very expensive but hardly moderate decent selections.

 6- Do you think wine consumption will increase in China?